A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Data spill

-The accidental or deliberate exposure of information into an uncontrolled or unauthorised environment, or to people without a need to know that information.
+The accidental or deliberate exposure of data into an uncontrolled or unauthorised environment, or to people without a need-to-know.

 DBMS